United Duchies of Jülich-Cleves-Berg

-The so-called United Duchies of Jülich-Cleves-Berg was a territory in the Holy Roman Empire between 1521 and 1666, formed from the personal union of the duchies of Jülich, Cleves and Berg.
+The United Duchies of Jülich-Cleves-Berg was a territory in the Holy Roman Empire between 1521 and 1614, formed from the personal union of the duchies of Jülich, Cleves and Berg.

-The name was resurrected after the Congress of Vienna for province of Jülich-Cleves-Berg of the Kingdom of Prussia between 1815 and 1822.
+The name was resurrected after the Congress of Vienna for the province of Jülich-Cleves-Berg of the Kingdom of Prussia between 1815 and 1822.
 Its territory is today split between the German state of North Rhine-Westphalia and the Dutch province of Gelderland.

 History

 The United Duchies of Jülich-Cleves-Berg was a combination of states of the Holy Roman Empire.
 The duchies of Jülich and Berg united in 1423.
 Nearly a century later, in 1521, these two duchies, along with the county of Ravensberg, fell extinct, with only the last duke's daughter Maria von Geldern left to inherit; under Salic law, women could only hold property through a husband or guardian, so the territories passed to her husband—and distant relative—John III, Duke of Cleves and Mark as a result of their strategic marriage in 1509.
 These united duchies controlled most of the present-day North Rhine-Westphalia that was not within the ecclesiastical territories of Electoral Cologne and Münster.

+During the reign of Duke William the Rich, the United Duchies challenged Emperor Charles V for control of the Duchy of Guelders.
+Controlling Guelders would allow for the disconnected lands of the duchies to be connected by land.
+To counter the Habsburg Emperor, William attempted to form several alliances.
+For example, his sister, Anne of Cleves, married King Henry VIII of England to create an alliance between England and Jülich-Cleves-Berg.
+Nonetheless, Charles V defeated William in the Guelders War, and William was forced to accept the Treaty of Venlo.
+William also spent a lot of his reign developing his lands by constructing fortresses and residencies.

+William also set two major laws, the Privilegium Unionis and Priviligium Successionis.
+The Privilegium Unionis had declared that the Duchies of Jülich, Cleves, and Berg would remain united rather than divided during succession.
+The Priviligium Successionis declared that in the case of the extinction of the male line, the duchies would pass to a female line.